-JP: I’ve been looking at it.
-And so yeah, I was just wondering if we could just really begin and talking about notes on the state why that’s a still still an important text I know John you you mention that this is still a very relevant text for us at the present moment.
-So why?
-Notes.
+James Perla: We could just really begin in talking about Notes on the State.
+Why that’s a… still an important text.
+I know, John, you mention that this is still a very relevant text for us at the present moment.
+So, why Notes?

 How does Jefferson use Virginia to represent the state of the new nation?

 Brad Pasanek: I got, I got one.
 This is this is from Jennifer Greeson now, so I’m just duly footnoted but yeah that he starts with Virginia is part of the game here.
 So, in the beginning there is Virginia.
 So, one of the commentators on the text notes that he’s the son of a mapmaker.
 So, the geography is important to him but the idea of locating this if it is a narrative in some way in setting the scene in Virginia is important and sort of noting that Virginia is the original colony and that as sort of the unfolding of that settler colonial history sort of proceeds, what happens is Virginia says, you know, “Oh, neighboring colony, you can have some of our land,” right?
 On with the notion that, right, this is the first planting.
 And yeah, you can go from there.